 With hundreds of sorting quizzes across the internet, coming across a good one is difficult.
 Most are easy to distinguish how to get the result you want, which defeats the point of the quiz itself: to find out what house you truly belong to.

-Jake Finan, a school psychologist, has come up with a two question sorting hat quiz that is as accurate as a lengthy quiz.
+Jake Finan, a school psychologist, has come up with a two question Harry Potter House Sorting Hat quiz that is as accurate as a lengthy quiz.

 You have a decision to make.
 How do you make your decision?